What is Considered Nursing Home Negligence?

 4. Emotional Neglect

 One of the most common events leading to negligence is to have an overworked and insensitive staff member yelling at an elderly person who is not responding to direction or assistance.
-Anytime a resident is withdrawn socially or feels fear and intimidation from staff is the time to consider a negligence claim.
+Anytime a resident is withdrawn socially or feels fear and intimidation from staff is the time to consider an emotional abuse and negligence claim.

-Negligence claims in a nursing home can be hard to prove because of some of the subtle ways the elderly can be neglected in that setting.
-However, the keen observer can usually detect patterns of behavior that can lead to a malpractice lawsuit.
+Negligent nursing claims in a nursing home can be hard to prove because of some of the subtle ways the elderly can be neglected in that setting.
+However, the keen observer can usually detect patterns of behavior that can lead to a nursing home abuse lawsuit.

-At Cochran, Kroll & Associates, P.C. we have the knowledge and experience to investigate these instances, and we will protect your loved ones in nursing home care.
-Contact us at Cochranlaw.com or call 1-866-MICH-LAW (1-866-642-4529) for a free consultation.
-We never charge a fee unless we win your case.
+At Cochran, Kroll & Associates, P.C. ,we have the knowledge and experience to investigate these instances of abuse and neglect, and we can protect your loved ones in nursing home care.
+Call us at (866) 868-3779 for a free consultation.